-Appendix B of this report includes a summary of the benefit provisions for ERSRI.
-The benefit provisions have been updated since the prior valuation to reflect the changes instituted by the Act.
+Appendix B includes a summary of the benefit provisions for ERSRI.
+There were no material changes in the benefit provisions since the preceding valuation.

 There are no ancillary benefits-e.g., cost of living benefits-that are currently provided by a source independent of ERSRI but that might be deemed an ERSRI liability if continued beyond the availability of funding by the current funding source.